Lake Turkana Wind Power Station: Transmission line and substation

 This means that the Kenya Electricity Transmission Company (Ketraco), a Government-owned entity created in 2008, will also partly fund the transmission line and the substation by means of a tolling arrangement with Kenya Power.
-Spanish company Isolux Corsán won a $208.1 million tender for this construction.
+Spanish company Isolux Corsán won a US$208.1 million tender for this construction.

 World Bank pulls out of project

 LTWP suffered a setback in 2012 when the World Bank withdrew its support for the project.
 Bank officials were reported to have concerns that the electricity produced would outweigh demand.
-The World Bank Group’s country director in Kenya, Johannes Zutt, stated that Kenya could be left with excess power on the grid worth up to KSh.8.5 billion/= (equivalent to $100 million) per year.
+The World Bank Group’s country director in Kenya, Johannes Zutt, stated that Kenya could be left with excess power on the grid worth up to KSh8.5 billion (equivalent to US$100 million) per year.
 Originally, the project was expected to be fully operational by the end of 2014.
 From the project perspective, the withdrawal of the World Bank could be seen in a positive light as it allowed LTWP to move forward to financial close.
 A source at power transmission firm Ketraco indicated that the agency was happy with the World Bank’s decision to quit.
 "We are happy that the World Bank has withdrawn.
 They were putting a lot of hurdles in our way but now we can go ahead."

 Economic impacts

 LTWP will be the largest single private investment in Kenya at the time it is made.
 LTWP claims the wind farm will reduce and possibly eliminate Kenya's dependency on diesel and heavy fuel power stations, however, this claim is unsubstantiated.
-Fuel imports to power thermal power stations, cost the Kenyan taxpayer KSh.17 billion/= (US$150 million) annually.
-It is anticipated that the project will contribute KSh.3 billion/= (US$35 million) annually, and KSh.58.6 billion/= (US$673 million), in tax revenue over a period 20 years.
+Fuel imports to power thermal power stations cost the Kenyan taxpayer KSh17 billion (US$150 million) annually.
+It is anticipated that the project will contribute KSh3 billion (US$35 million) annually in tax revenue and KSh58.6 billion (US$673 million) over a period 20 years.
 During construction, approximately 2,500 workers will be hired.
 Once commissioned, the power station will employ 200 full-time staff.